 If you have an AtariVox or SaveKey plugged into joystick port 2, up to five high scores are saved for each skill level.
 The current skill level and last initials are also saved.
 To reset all scores on the AtariVox/Savekey for Mappy, press and hold RESET while powering on the game.

 Mappy is a Melody-enhanced game that takes full advantage of the CDF mode in the Melody.
-Mappy includes game cartridge, beautifully illustrated 12-page manual, professionally printed box, and a 10" x 14" poster featuring the Mappy box artwork!
+Mappy includes game cartridge, beautifully illustrated 12-page manual, and a 10" x 14" poster featuring the Mappy box artwork!
 Available in NTSC and PAL60 television formats--please select above.
 If you do not select an option, you will receive an NTSC cartridge by default.

 |Number of Players||1|